Donald Trump’s Former Driver, Noel Cintron, Sues Organization For Unpaid Overtime

-Donald Trump’s former personal driver, Noel Cintron, is suing the president for unpaid overtime.
-3,300 hours of overtime, to be exact.
+Donald Trump’s former personal driver, Noel Cintron, is suing the president for unpaid overtime – 3,300 hours of overtime, to be exact.
 TMZ added that the overtime would equate to at least $178,000 owed to the driver.
 But with the addition of interest and legal fees, Cintron’s lawyers, Larry Hutcher and Josh Krakowsky, say the Trump organization owes the man $350,000.

-Cintron was the personal driver for Trump for a whopping 25 years, and said he had to be on the job by 7 a.m. in the morning.
-But the time that he was allowed to go home varied greatly, since Cintron was expected to be on the job until Trump, family, or business associates were done doing everything they needed to do for the day, detailed Bloomberg.
+Cintron was the personal driver for Trump for a whopping 25 years and said he had to be on the job by 7 a.m. in the morning.
+But the time that he was allowed to go home varied greatly since Cintron was expected to be on the job until Trump, family, or business associates were done doing everything they needed to do for the day, detailed Bloomberg.

 The lawsuit says that Cintron was exploited, describing his treatment as being “in an utterly callous display of unwarranted privilege and entitlement and without even a minimal sense of noblesse oblige,” and also pointed out the irony of working for a billionaire and being paid poorly.